macthecadillac/rosters/README.md

 # Configuration

+On Windows, the configuration file is located at `%LOCALAPPDATA%\rosters.txt`.
-On Windows, the configuration file is located at `%LOCALAPPDATA%\rosters.toml`.
-On Unix (such as macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` set, the configuration file is located at `$XDG_CONFIG_HOME/rosters.toml`, otherwise it is located at `$HOME/.config/rosters.toml`, where `$HOME` is your home folder.
+On macOS, the configuration file is located at `$HOME/Library/Application Support/rosters.txt`.
+On Unix (with the exception of macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` configured, the configuration file is located at `$XDG_CONFIG_HOME/rosters.txt`, otherwise it is located at `$HOME/.config/rosters.txt`.

-The configuration is done via the TOML language.
+Configuration is done via the TOML language.
 Here is a sample configuration with all the recognized keys:

 ```toml